British Transport Police: Communications and controls

 Both FCRL and FCRB house an events control suite, and a 'silver suite' incident control room is located in the South East for coordinating major incidents and as a fallback facility.

 The Home Office DTELS callsign for BTP is 'M2BX' and their events control suite is 'M2AZ' for force-wide events and incidents, and the South East and 'M2AY' for Outer London events and incidents.

 BTP also have consoles within the Metropolitan Police C3i Special Operations Room (SOR).

+The BTP can be contacted via their 61016 text service.
+In November, 2024, BTP made agreements with the four mobile network operators in the UK to make the service free.

 Custody suites

 The force only acquired the power to designate custody suites in 2001, whereby all of the custody suites up until that point were non-designated.
 The force previously ran a number of non-designated custody suites around the country, which had all been closed down by 2014.
 A non-designated custody suite only allows police to detain someone for six hours before they are either released (whether charged, bailed or released without charge) or transferred to a designated facility.

-The force retains one designated custody suite that is operational at Brewery Road in London (20 cells), where persons arrested within a reasonable travelling distance are taken.
+The force retains one designated custody suite that is operational at Brewery Road in London (20 cells), where persons arrested within a reasonable travelling distance are taken, plus a temporary custody suite at Wembley Park that is used for some events.

 A number of other BTP custody suites were operational in London but these were closed in 2017 due to concerns regarding the time that it took to transport prisoners there.

-Designated custody suites have also been retained as over-spill facilities in London, but are not routinely open, at the following locations: Central London (ten cells), Wembley Park (nine cells), Hammersmith (four cells) and West Ham (four cells).

 Specialist units

 Emergency Response Unit

-A partnership between Transport for London (TfL) and BTP led to the formation of the ERU.
+From 2012, as a result of a recommendation following the 7 July 2005 London bombings, BTP embedded officers with TfL's Emergency Response Unit (ERU).
+ERU vehicles were given blue lights and police markings, and driven by a BTP officer, to enable the unit to reach emergencies quicker.
 The unit carries TfL engineers to incidents on the London Underground, such as one under accidents and terrorist incidents.
 The vehicles are driven by BTP officers, so once at the scene the officer performs regular policing duties in relation to any crime or public safety issues.
-The use of the blue lights on the unit's vehicles is subject to the same criteria as with any other police vehicle In December 2013, TfL announced that the trial of blue lights had ended, and that ERU vehicles would retain blue lights, as BTP drivers had halved the unit's response time to incidents.
-Some vehicles within the unit are dual liveried, allowing TfL engineers to operate the vehicles without a police driver.
-On these, 'police' branding can be removed and the vehicles returned to the 'emergency' branding utilised prior to the trial, with engineers utilising amber and red lighting as opposed to blue.
+The use of the blue lights on the unit's vehicles is subject to the same criteria as with any other police vehicle.
+In December 2013, TfL announced that the trial of blue lights had ended, and that ERU vehicles would retain blue lights, as BTP drivers had halved the unit's response time to incidents.
+The use of police livery and blue lights ended in 2024 after a review determined that it did not meet national guidelines for blue-light responses.